jerome3o/rocm-prom-metrics/README.md

 It appears that the VRAM % reading from the standard rocm-smi output (calling with no args) is not present in the JSON outputs?

+TODO:
+* Fix the VRAM metric
+* Add in power useage

 ## rocm-smi version

 Only tested on version: